masterofmagento/Magento-Marketplace-Coding-Standard/README.md

 > Notice: PHP and Composer should be accessible globally.

+> Note : Don't forget to change your php path in composer.json file and if your CLI is not working then use Cygwin command line.

 ## Contribution

 Please feel free to contribute new sniffs or any fixes or improvements for the existing ones.